Bolivia Highlights

 Important information

-3. Nationals from the USA and South Africa need a visa to enter Bolivia and we highly recommend you obtain this visa in advance from your nearest Bolivian consulate.
+3. Passport holders of the United States and South Africa need a visa to enter Bolivia.
+We recommend that you obtain this visa in advance from your nearest Bolivian embassy.
 Not obtaining the visa in advance is likely to cause long delays at the border.
-Please see the visa information on these Essential Trip information (ETI) for more information.
+Please refer to the Passports, visa and entry requirements section of the Essential Trip information for more details.

 What to bring/pack